Travel Guides

 Pop Up Bagels- 7 am

-Bright and early at 6 am, we hopped over to Pop up bagels for their renowned soft bagels.
-Surprisingly, no line at 7 am – a score!
-We went big and grabbed a dozen, which came with 2 complimentary tubs of cream cheese.
-Opted for just one tub and asked for an extra bagel on the side.
-And oh boy, these bagels?
-They redefine bagel greatness.
+Bright and early at 6 am, we headed to Pop Up Bagels for their renowned soft bagels.
+Surprisingly, there was no line at 7 am—a major win!
+We went all out and grabbed a dozen, which came with two complimentary tubs of cream cheese.
+We kept one tub and asked for an extra bagel on the side.

-We hit Summit 1 and Central Park Zoo before our 12:30 pm lunch reservation at Emily.
-I'd been eyeing their famous burger on Instagram for ages and was eager to dive in.
-Starring LaFrieda dry-aged beef, EMMY sauce, American cheese, pickles, and caramelized onions on a pretzel bun, it came with curly fries.
-But the reality fell a bit short – the burger was overcooked and missing the caramelized onions.
-The fries?
-Well, they were more fast-food quality than anything remarkable.
-I've heard their Brooklyn location might be the better bet.
-At $26, it didn't quite hit the spot for me.
+We had a lunch reservation at Emily, and I’d been eager to try their famous burger on Instagram for ages.
+Featuring LaFrieda dry-aged beef, EMMY sauce, American cheese, pickles, and caramelized onions on a pretzel bun, it’s served with curly fries.
+Unfortunately, the burger came overcooked and lacked the promised caramelized onions.
+The fries were nothing special—more fast-food quality than remarkable.
+I’ve heard the Brooklyn location might deliver a better experience.
+At $26, it didn’t quite live up to the hype for me.

-Following our underwhelming experience at Emily, we set our sights on L'industrie in Brooklyn, a recommendation straight from the owners of Pedrosos.
-The drill here?
-Queue up for whole pizzas and slices, with a wait of around 15 minutes.
-The fig and bacon, as well as the burrata slices, were the crowd favorites, though the bacon had sadly run out.
-Undeterred, we went for the pepp and hot honey along with a burrata slice.
+We set our sights on L’Industrie in Brooklyn, recommended by the owners of Pedrosos.
+The setup here is simple: line up for whole pizzas or slices, with a typical wait of about 20-50 minutes.
+While the fig and bacon and burrata slices were crowd favorites, the bacon had unfortunately run out.
+We went with pepperoni and hot honey, along with a burrata slice.

 The verdict?
-These slices were nothing short of divine.
-Easily the best pizza by the slice I've ever had – the crust and flavor balance were an absolute delight.
-Each slice set us back around 5-6 dollars.
-And if you happen to be there, do yourself a favor and sample their in-house pistachio gelato.
+Absolutely divine.
+Easily the best pizza by the slice I’ve ever had—the crust and flavor balance were spot on.
+Each slice costs around $5–6.
+And if you’re there, don’t miss their in-house pistachio gelato—it’s a must-try.

 Raku Noodle Bar

-Due to an unexpected flight delay, we found ourselves at Raku Noodle BAr.
-Around 6 pm, we strolled right in, pleasantly surprised by the absence of a wait.
-We ordered the the torikaragge udon and asked for the chicken on the side and the Zaru Udon with tempura.
-This place is undoubtedly a must-try, and it's worth noting that they do accept reservations.
-The udon experience lived up to its reputation, leaving us truly astounded.
-The flavors and textures were a testament to their dedication to quality.
-This is the best Udon I've ever eaten!
+Due to an unexpected flight delay, we ended up at Raku Noodle Bar.
+Around 6 pm, we walked right in and were pleasantly surprised there was no wait.
+We ordered the Torikarage Udon with chicken on the side and the Zaru Udon with tempura.
+This spot is an absolute must-try, and they do accept reservations.
+The udon lived up to its reputation—flavors and textures that clearly showcase their dedication to quality.
+Honestly, this is the best udon I’ve ever had!

 Now Here are the Non Food things we did while in NYC.
 It's a short list